Department of Electrical

 - K.M.
 Shivkumar (PhD), graduated April 2019; now with Seed2Sapling.

 - Manuj Mukherjee (PhD), graduated Oct.
-2017; conferred with the Seshagiri Kaikini Medal for the year 2017-18, awarded by IISc for the best PhD thesis from the ECE Department; now a postdoc working with Ran Gelles at Bar-Ilan University.
+2017; conferred with the Seshagiri Kaikini Medal for the year 2017-18, awarded by IISc for the best PhD thesis from the ECE Department; now an Assistant Professor at IIIT-Delhi.